Explicit Acyclic Models and (Co)Chain Operations: Contractions and Chain Homotopies

+The method extends routinely to a functorial version of chain homotopies.
+For example, the functorial standard procedure produces a preferred chain homotopy from $Id$ to $EZ\circ AW$ that presumably agrees with a known such chain homotopy.
+There is also a uniqueness theorem.\\

-There is also a uniqueness theorem.
-Any (equivariant) homotopy $H'$ that agrees with $H$ in degree 0 and maps basis elements to $Im(h_C)$ coincides with $H$ in all degrees.
-Here is the argument.
-By induction
+{\bf Proposition 9.0} Any equivariant homotopy $H'$ that agrees with $H$ in degree 0 and maps basis elements to $Im(h_C) = Ker(h_C)$ coincides with $H$ in all degrees. \begin{proof} Here is an argument analogous to the second given proof of the basic uniqueness theorem Proposition \ref{6.2}.
+Since $h_Cd_C + d_Ch_C = Id$ in positive degrees, it suffices to prove $h_C(H'b) = h_C(Hb) = 0$ and $d_C(H'b)) = d_C(Hb)$.
+The first holds since both $H'b$ and $Hb$ belong to $ Im(h_C) = Ker(h_C)$.
+The second holds by induction since

-It turns out we will not make much use of this standard recursive construction of chain homotopies.
+\end{proof} It turns out we will not make much direct use of the standard recursive construction of chain homotopies.
 Instead, a rather explicit construction using joins will play a larger role.
+In many cases we are able to use the uniqueness result to relate the explict join homotopies to the recursive homotopies.\\

-However, the recursive construction of preferred chain homotopies is completely consistent with our view that preferred choices of contractions yield preferred choices of maps between chain complexes.
+However, the general recursive construction of preferred chain homotopies is completely consistent with our view that preferred choices of contractions yield preferred choices of chain maps between chain complexes.
 One might anticipate that the method extends to a standard construction of preferred higher homotopies between homotopies, and so on.
 Although in general closed formulas for recursive homotopies seem elusive, it is possible that the recursive construction of homotopies has better theoretical properties than the explicit chain homotopies we introduce now.